Zoomdata/custom-regions-visualization/docs/Home.md

 * Click "Next", then "Next" again on the field configuration page
 * On the Charts configuration page click the "Custom" tab on the left panel and select the custom visualization added previously
 * In the chart configuration set the default fields.
 In particular, configure the color palette/range you want to use (other values will be overridden in later configuration)
+* Finally, for the magic step, open the [sample_data/custom_regions_config_hierarchy-regions.json](sample_data/custom_regions_config_hierarchy-regions.json) file in a text editor, select all text, and copy it to the clipboard.
+In Zoomdata paste the text into the "Map Configuration" box.
+It is a single line text box, but accepts multi-line data.
+We'll talk details of this file later.
 * Click 'Finish'

 ### View the Chart